Do Go On - 319 - Vincent Gigante, The Oddfather

 Whoa.

-And instead of declaring himself to be capo de tutti e capi, as many expected, lucky Luciano
+And instead of declaring himself to be capo de tuti as many expected,

-families and would make him a target for future ambitious young challengers.
+and would make him a target for future ambitious young challenges.

 Yeah, that makes sense.